castorini/pyserini/project-description.md

 ### Dense Retrieval Using Faiss

 The `FaissSearcher` class provides the entry point for dense retrieval, and its usage is quite similar to the examples above.
-Note that you'll need to have `faiss-cpu` installed (as part of "extras").
+Note that you'll need to have `faiss` installed (as part of the optional dependencies).

 Here, we perform dense retrieval using the TCT_ColBERT-V2-HN+ embeddings on the MS MARCO passage corpus, with PyTorch query inference: